The Princeton Tory

 The Princeton Tory is a magazine of conservative political thought written and published by Princeton University students.
 Founded in 1984 by Yoram Hazony, the magazine has played a role in various controversies, including a national debate about white privilege.
-Notable alumni associated with the magazine include United States Senator Ted Cruz, Wendy Kopp, the founder of Teach for America, and the current United States Secretary of Defense, Pete Hegseth.
+Notable alumni associated with the magazine include United States Senator Ted Cruz, and the current United States Secretary of Defense, Pete Hegseth.
 Four editors have gone on to be Rhodes Scholars.

 History

 Founding

 In the early 1980s, there were several failed efforts to create a magazine with a conservative viewpoint at Princeton University, including the Madison Report, which had a circulation of 2,500 but folded due to financial difficulties.
 In October 1984, a group of students including Yoram Hazony and Amy Bix, began publishing the Princeton Tory, planning for six issues in the initial year.
 They sought to publish a "thinking journal" and provide a forum for moderate and conservative viewpoints on a campus that was in their view dominated by left-wing politics.
 Hazony attributed the failure of the previous attempts at conservative publications to their tendency for sensationalism and mud-slinging.
 In contrast, the Tory was founded to highlight cogent argumentation with early issues addressing topics such as religion in politics, the composition of the Supreme Court, and the university's endorsement of a nuclear freeze.